Has your child developed a foot issue? Did you know that shoes that are too short, too long, too narrow or too wide can lead to foot issues?

 The milder forms can usually be remedied by any of the commercial products available below.
 But advanced or persistent cases should be seen by a podiatrists or dermatologist.
 Wearing a shoe that breathes properly is key in helping get rid of athlete’s foot.

-Take a look at an article I wrote where I describe the most breathable shoes for children:
+There is an article I wrote where I describe the most breathable shoes for children.
+Go to the link below:

 Ohhh the foot odor!
 Some children feet sweat more than others!
 Some of the reasons are wearing footwear with no breath-ability or tight fitting shoes.
 Excessive foot perspiration creates foot and shoe discomfort.
 Avoid buying low quality shoes made out of plastic, rubber or polyurethane.
 Investing in a good quality pair of shoes with breathable materials such as leather, cloth, canvas or newer mesh materials is highly recommended.